The Port of Thunder Bay and the Mission to Seafarers

 What lies ahead?

 New ocean-going ships that fit the Great Lakes locks are constructed every year.
 They serve the Great Lakes as well as river systems around the world.
 The Port will continue.
-The impact of the Kyoto accord is likely to favor ships because they have less impact on the environment than other forms of transportation.
+The concern over green houses gases is likely to favor ships because they have less impact on the environment than other forms of transportation.

 Communications technology will continue to evolve.
-Eventually ships will have the capability for crew to e-mail home daily.
+Ships have the capability for crew to e-mail home daily, however, this capability is not available to crew on many ocean-going ships.
 Some ships have satellite phones, but until the price of them drops, landlines will still be a necessity.

 The value of the Mission to Seafarers is that church people visit most ocean-going ships and offer them hospitality.
 Transportation is provided, which is especially valuable for the more far-flung berths in the Port.
 The Mission will continue to welcome strangers into the Port of Thunder Bay in the name of Jesus.